28anmol/ESP32-Environmental-Monitoring/README.md

 # 🌎 ESP32 Environmental Monitoring System 🚀

 This project is WiFi-enabled real-time environmental monitoring system built on ESP32 WROOM 32D microcontroller.
-It captures and displays key atmospheric parameters such as **temperature**🌡️, **humidity**💧, **PM2.5 dust density**, and **air quality level** using various sensors.
+It captures and displays key atmospheric parameters such as **temperature**🌡️, **humidity**💧, **PM2.5 dust density**🌫️, and **air quality level** using various sensors.
 This data is displayed locally on a **128x64 OLED display** and also served through a responsive **web interface** over the local network.

 ## 🚀 Features